-The project was funded by the National Institute on Drug Abuse in the US (Grant: DA14910-01) and is an international collaborative study between the Drugs and Addictive Behaviours Research Group and Professor Derek Moore at University of Surrey, Professor Andy Parrott at Swansea University, Professor Lynn Singer and colleagues at Case Western Reserve University, in Cleveland, Ohio, and involving Dr Susan Patterson at Imperial College.
+The project was funded by the National Institute on Drug Abuse in the US (Grant: DA14910-01; $3million) and was an international collaborative study between the Drugs and Addictive Behaviours Research Group at UEL and Professor Lynn Singer and colleagues at Case Western Reserve University, in Cleveland, Ohio, and involving Dr Susan Patterson at Imperial College.

 Parrott, A.C., Moore, D.G., Turner, J.J.D., Goodwin, J., Fulton, S., Min, M.O., & Singer, L.T.
 (2014).
 MDMA and heightened cortisol: a neurohormonal perspective on the pregnancy outcomes of mothers used ‘Ecstasy’ during pregnancy.
 Human Psychopharmacology, 29(1), 1–7. doi:10.1002/hup.2342